 The Consumer Action website from the Federal Citizen Information Center includes links to state and local consumer protection agencies around the country, including state attorney general offices.

 You may also report any problems you encounter with a particular debt collector to the Federal Trade Commission by visiting ftc.gov or by calling 1-877-FTC-HELP (1-877-382-4357).
-The FTC doesn't resolve individual consumer complaints, but it does enter each complaint it receives into an online database used by law enforcement agencies in the U.S. and around the world.

 For help with handling collection calls, you may want to contact an attorney.
 Once you hire an attorney, a debt collection agency must contact your attorney and not you.